When can babies eat sweet potato?

 Are sweet potatoes healthy for my baby?

 Yes, in moderation.
 Not to be confused with rougher, drier yams, sweet potatoes range from yellow to bright orange and are tapered at both ends.
-They are nutritionally dense in nutrients and one of the best sources of vitamin A (necessary for development of vision), vitamin C, B6 and potassium.
+They are nutritionally dense and one of the best sources of vitamin A (necessary for development of vision), vitamin C, B6 and potassium.
 Most babies love sweet potatoes so they can be a great “safety” food for picky eaters.
 By all means, pop those potatoes into the oven and give your baby the opportunity to scoop away beneath the sweet flesh.
 Just don’t forget all the other wonderful veggies out there!

 Sweet potatoes, along with rice, carrots and seafood contain trace amounts of heavy metals such as lead and arsenic.
 If you are offering your baby a wide variety of foods, you need not worry.
 However, if you are relying on sweet potatoes multiple times a week or regularly offering your baby rice puff snacks, baby rice cereal, or processed baby food in jars or pouches (organic or not), you may want to rethink your meal planning to limit your baby’s exposure to these metals.

 Are sweet potatoes a common choking hazard for my baby?

 If cooked to a soft consistency, sweet potatoes should not be a choking hazard for babies.
 It’s important to note, however, that one can choke on any food (or liquid) so always remain close to your baby during meals.